 Be sure to check out our full article Top Things to do in Sault Ste.
 Marie for the complete list of places to visit in Sault Ste.
 Marie.

 Travelling west on the Trans-Canada Highway from Sault Ste.
 Marie there are three provincial parks in about 140 kilometres (1.5 hours).
-These parks are the perfect introduction to the stunning scenery along the northern shore of Lake Superior.
+These parks are the perfect introduction to the stunning scenery of Lake Superior’s northern shore.

 Batchawana Bay Provincial Park